18 Must-Have Negotiation Skills For Procurement Professionals

 Co-sourcing is a partnership between a customer and a service provider or a supplier.
 The company selects a supplier to work alongside its team.

-It is different with outsourcing as the internal team will work together with the external team.
+It is different from outsourcing as the internal team will work together with the external team.
 The company’s employees take an active part in the creation of the project.

 7. Near sourcing